The Alexander Technique is….

 It is an educational process.
 We can learn to notice our own patterns of interference in the moment, before those patterns cause injury, premature debilitation, restrict our creative range as performers, or add to plain old unhappiness and lack of fulfillment.

-Have you ever spent two hours in front of a computer or working at your desk and gotten up in the full realization that your back is killing you and your neck is aching?
+Have you ever spent two hours in front of a computer or working in your garden and gotten up in the full realization that your back is killing you and your neck is aching?
 Your poor body had probably been trying to get your attention for hours, but you didn’t notice.
 Or maybe you are a violinist or an actor who feels curiously disconnected from your self when you perform, or you carry physical and mental tension that you just know is impeding your work on stage.

 What is a typical Alexander Technique lesson like?

 Well, if it’s about how we do what we do, then we start with what you’re doing – ie. an activity.
 That can be as simple as standing up or sitting down in a chair, putting on your shoes, or as complex as singing an opera aria or playing the violin.
 While some specific exercises and procedures can be a part of an Alexander lesson, they are never the focal point.
 As you, the student, practice your activity, I, the teacher, use gentle touch with my hands and my words as a reference point for you to notice movement potential you hadn’t realized was there all along.

 Sometimes we will work in semi-supine position on a table.
 That’s just because noticing and releasing can often happen more easily when you take the work of standing up out of the gravitational field.
 You should wear fluid lightweight clothes that you can move easily in to a lesson.